 Need help finding the right personal loan to cover your bill?
 SuperMoney can help.

-4. Work out a payment plan.
+4. Work out a payment plan to settle medical debt.

 If it’s impossible for you to pay off the amount due immediately, explain your financial situation to the medical provider.
 Ask if you can stretch out payments over the next six months to a year.
-The doctor’s office or hospital is likely to accept the offer, since there’s a good chance you’ll do your best to make the payments.
+The doctor’s office or hospital is likely to accept the offer since there’s a good chance you’ll do your best to make the payments.

 Be sure to pay as agreed.
 If you find that you can’t make a payment, call to inform the medical provider and renegotiate your payment plan.
 Just be sure to negotiate a plan you can realistically pay — they’ll likely only be flexible once.